django/deps/draft/email-providers.md

 To support `EMAIL_PROVIDERS`, an EmailBackend implementation should:

-1. Accept a new `alias` keyword arg, defaulting to `None`.
-Forward it to superclass init, which will result in `self.alias` set to either an `EMAIL_PROVIDERS` alias string or `None`.
+1. Accept and forward unknown `**kwargs` to superclass init.
+This covers the new `alias` keyword arg and helpful errors for unknown OPTIONS in the `BaseEmailBackend`.
+(Ensure any backend-specific keywords are removed from `**kwargs` before passing to the superclass.)

    If the backend has a `fail_silently` arg, decide whether to keep it.
-If keeping it, handle it locally rather than passing it to the `BaseEmailBackend`.
+If keeping it, handle it locally (don't pass it to the superclass).
 See [*`fail_silently` in EmailBackend implementations*](#fail_silently-in-emailbackend-implementations) earlier.

-   (Alternatively, a backend can accept and forward all `**kwargs` to the superclass.
-But **explicit keyword params are preferred** to avoid swallowing typos in the settings OPTIONS dict.)

 2. Optionally issue deprecation warnings for settings that should be moved into `EMAIL_PROVIDERS` OPTIONS.
 And optionally raise an error if deprecated